 From 2013-14 the Mesothelioma Priority Setting Partnership (PSP) brought together people with mesothelioma, their families, carers and the healthcare professionals who treat them to help set priorities for mesothelioma research.
 It gave them a chance to highlight mesothelioma research that would make a difference to them, so that the most important questions for research could be identified.

-Formed by the James Lind Alliance and funded by the National Institute for Health Research, the PSP was guided by a steering group of mesothelioma patient charities and clinical groups.
+Formed by the James Lind Alliance and funded by the National Institute for Health and Care Research, the PSP was guided by a steering group of mesothelioma patient charities and clinical groups.

 See news from this PSP: July 2015, May 2019